 Some recipes call for the dough to be chilled but if it doesn’t call for it to be chilled it should be fine but…. if the dough is too sticky to work with go ahead and chill the dough for 30-60 minutes.

 You can tell your cookies are ready when the sides look set and it’s best to slightly underbake than overbake cookies unless you’re wanting a more crisp cookie.

 When you remove the cookies from the oven leave them on the pan for about 5 minutes.
 This helps them to finish “baking”.
 After 5 minutes remove the cookies from the pan and place them on a wire rack to finish cooling.

 My Favorite Cookie Baking Equipment:

 - Stand Mixer – I’ve had my KitchenAid stand mixer for 24 years and it’s still going strong.
 This makes mixing cookie dough easy peasy.

-- Hand blender – The next best thing to a stand mixer is a hand blender.
+- Hand mixer – The next best thing to a stand mixer is a hand mixer.
 You might find that for some recipes the dough might end up being a little too thick so you may need to finish mixing with a large wooden spoon.

 - Baking pans – My favorite baking pans.